 Important family records (tax records, insurance policies, legal documents) as well as personal valuables (photos, videos, books, yearbooks, etc) should be elevated well above levels flood damage could cause.
 Move valuables to top shelves or upstairs levels when possible.

 Move hazardous materials to higher locations.

-This is a common oversight causing water damage.
-Make sure downspout extensions are in the down position or use flexible tubing so that as snow melts they can carry the water away from the house.
+This is a common oversight that can cause water damage.
+Make sure downspout extensions are in the down position or use flexible tubing so that melting snow can drained away from the house.

 Appliances should be shut off at the breaker panel or fuse box.
 Large appliances like washes, driers and refrigerators should be raised up on wood or cement blocks– you want to keep their motors away from flood water.